Healthcare Professionals, Take Note!

 - Health insurance information is collected to develop a sustainable program, but there is no cost to students or their families.

 Intranasal vs. Intramuscular Vaccine

 The nurses vaccinating students will determine if a student is eligible for vaccination based on parent/guardian responses to the consent form medical questions.
 And they will take great care to ensure each student receives the vaccine best suited to his or her needs.
 The type of vaccine students receive will be based on their medical history and vaccine supply.
-Per national recommendations, only the intramuscular vaccine (flu shot) was available for students in Fall 2016.
+Per current national recommendations, only the intramuscular vaccine (flu shot) will be available for students in Fall 2017.

 Read More from the Experts

-For more information on recommended treatments, please visit:
+For more information on preventing influenza, please visit:

 - American Academy of Pediatrics (AAP)